 Vitamin E is an antioxidant that is often recommended as a supplement that everyone should take to prevent everything from heart disease to skin aging.
 But does everyone actually benefit from vitamin E supplements?

 Large, population-wide studies of different macronutrients (e.g. fats vs carbs) or micronutrients (e.g. folic acid) often give conflicting results – or show no overall effect at all.
-This can be confusing when compared with animal studies showing that a vitamin or diet is the super-duper best-est thing in all the land.
+This can be confusing when compared with animal studies showing that a specific vitamin or diet is the super-duper best-est thing in all the land.

 Vitamin E is one of those micronutrients with conflicting studies.
 It is an antioxidant, and we often jump to the conclusion that more is better with antioxidants.
 That’s not always true, though.

 For cancer prevention, a new study that was just published in the Journal of the National Cancer Institute shows that vitamin E supplementation decreases the risk of cancer for some people — but for others, it can actually increase the risk of cancer.